frequency-chain/docs/pages/NodeOperators/RunningCollators.md

 Collator nodes require fast enough hardware and bandwidth to service the network within the necessary block time.
 If a Collator lags or drops offline for more than the minimum time, they will be kicked out of the Collator candidate pool.

-Collators follow the same expectations outlined in Polkadot’s reference hardware.
+Collators follow the same expectations outlined in Polkadot's reference hardware.

 #### See Running a Node for details on node setup and deployment